 - To make the hibachi veggies, heat one and a half teaspoons of sesame oil and one tablespoon of avocado oil on medium high heat in a separate skillet or wok.
 Add the sliced onion, baby bella mushrooms, zucchini, one tablespoon of butter, one tablespoon soy sauce, salt, and pepper to the skillet.
 Sauté about six to eight minutes or until the veggies are tender.

 - You can either make the mustard sauce ahead of time and store in the fridge, or make it while everything is cooking.
 Lightly toast sesame seeds if you’d like.
-Use a blender to blend them, the dry mustard, two teaspoons honey, half and half, hot water, 1/4 cup soy sauce, and minced garlic until creamy.
+Use a blender to blend them, the dry mustard, two teaspoons honey, half and half, hot water, and minced garlic until creamy.

 Top Tips For Making Hibachi Chicken